 If You’re In A Possible False Church…

-However, if you worship in a potential false church, prayerfully seek a more Biblical church.
+However, if you worship in a potentially false church, prayerfully seek a more biblical church.
 Look for a place where the Word of God and the gospel is taught, where the sacraments are properly administered, and where church discipline is exercised faithfully.
 If you see a congregation with these marks of a true church, you will find genuine fellowship with God’s people in true worship of the living God.

 Resources